opiy-org/asterisk-ari-php/README.md

 # Asterisk RESTful Interface (ARI) Client :tada:
-> Keep your code nice and clean and save yourself some time with this object oriented ARI client library.
+> Grab yourself some coffee and save plenty of time by using this object oriented ARI client library.
-Make RESTful calls to your Asterisk and handle incoming events easy and safe while developing your Stasis apps.
+Keeping your code nice and clean, taking care of easy RESTful calls to Asterisk and incoming events while you focus on developing your Stasis apps.

 `Implemented with php7.2 and tested for Asterisk 16!`

-If you like what you see, please star this project :) thanks!
+If you like what you see, please pay some respect and donate.
+Cheers! :beer:

 Sonarqube says: